The Complete Post Modern, New Age Idiots’ Guide to the Dark, Subversive, Malevolent, Conspiratorial Forces that Shape the New World Order we Live In

 In short, this is highly recommended.
 Here is a synopsis.

-When did the term ‘conspiracy theory’ become an automatic excuse for dismissal?
+When did the term ‘conspiracy theory’ become an automatic excuse for dismissal of contrary or even querilous views of official narratives?
 The feature-length documentary The Conspiracy “Theory” Conspiracy provides an in-depth examination of this phenomenon, particularly as it is propagated by the media elite.

 ‘The mainstream media’s agenda is clear’ instructs the narrator during the film’s opening minutes.
 ‘They want you to believe that conspiracies don’t exist, the world is exactly like they say it is, and anyone who disagrees is to be marginalized, mocked and shamed.’